LukeDexterIO/Slingshot/README.md

 # Slingshot - AI Automated Spear Phishing with Zapier

 ## Overview
 By utilizing Zapier, JotForm, and MailGun, ethical hackers can create highly detailed spear phishing emails quickly and en masse.
-Many possible options exist, and this project will continue to receive advancements.
+Many possible options exist, and you can greatly expand this project to meet many unique needs.

 ## Requirements
 - JotForm Account